Allyship: Criticism

 While the term allyship finds common usage in the language and rhetoric of some social justice activists, as well as diversity, equity, and inclusion initiatives, it has not found widespread acceptance or usage outside of parts of the English-speaking world.
-This lack of acceptance has resulted from the broader controversy surrounding the rhetoric and tactics of 21st-century social justice activism, as well as more specifically, the unclear and artificially-constructed difference in meaning between allyship and the far more common term alliance, which has clear cognates in other languages (e.g., the Spanish "allianza").
+This lack of acceptance has resulted from the broader controversy surrounding the rhetoric and tactics of 21st-century social justice activism, as well as more specifically, the unclear and artificially-constructed difference in meaning between allyship and the far more common term alliance, which has clear cognates in other languages (e.g., the Spanish "alianza").

 Like other prominent concepts in contemporary social justice movements, the concept of allyship and many associated behaviors have faced sustained opposition from most scholars and commentators holding conservative and classical liberal views.
 These opponents usually state that identity-based rhetoric is divisive and retributive, and without regard for individuals' character or the race-neutral notion of friendship.
 Because of its emphasis on intersectionality, the concept of allyship has become associated with the controversy surrounding critical race theory in the United States.
 According to recent polls, U.S. public opinion towards critical race theory and associated social justice movements is largely negative and declining.

 Criticism of the term may also be found among supporters of the broader social justice and Black Lives Matter movements.
 Some critics say that the practices and behaviors associated with allyship do not reflect sincere intentions and serve primarily to validate their practitioners.
-Similarly, Emma Dabiri has said that "Allyship offers charity whereas coalition is more about solidarity," and that allyship's emphasis on the efforts of a privileged group to help disadvantaged groups reflects a "paternalistic attitude."
+Similarly, Emma Dabiri has said that "Allyship offers charity whereas coalition is more about solidarity", and that allyship's emphasis on the efforts of a privileged group to help disadvantaged groups reflects a "paternalistic attitude".
 Other concerns have stemmed from the degree to which the rhetoric of allyship is perceived as "performative" or insincere.

 Allyship that is "performative" can emerge in numerous ways.
 That being said, performative allyship is understood to derive from reward, typically in the form of social recognition.
-A performative ally expresses support for marginalized groups or individuals, however, the intention behind the support revolves works to uphold their own self image.
+A performative ally expresses support for marginalized groups or individuals, however, the intention behind the support works to uphold their own self image.

 Some other critics, like David Weitzner, have also argued that the approach of allyship ignores the principles of organic and culturally-particular forms of cooperation and toleration, such as the Jewish concept of chavrusa, a form of instruction that empowers student participation.